-- The IC will advise of the cancellation of the incident and when it is safe to reenter buildings. - Airport manager will ensure cancellation of any NOTAMS and reopen applicable.
+- The IC will advise of the cancellation of the incident and when it is safe to reenter buildings. - Airport manager will ensure cancellation of any NOTAMS and reopen the airspace and/or aerodrome if applicable.

 AIRPORT TERMINAL EVACUATION: staff and agency actions